Cheryl Ann Wadlington is a global change agent and leading consultant in the field of personal growth.

 Recognized by the White House as a 2016 “Champion of Change,” Wadlington was honored for her leadership and work in developing extracurricular enrichment for marginalized girls.
 The national fashion and beauty journalist founded and became chief executive officer in 2004 of Philadelphia-based The Evoluer House.

-Under Wadlington’s leadership, the organization has delivered award-winning empowerment programs over the past 14 years to more than 1,600 teen girls of color experiencing unique social and emotional challenges and barriers to success.
+Under Wadlington’s leadership, the organization has delivered award-winning empowerment programs over the past 20 years to more than 3,000 teen girls of color experiencing unique social and emotional challenges and barriers to success.
 The Evoluer House works to equip the most underserved and hardest- to-reach girls in Philadelphia with essential tools to become college-bound and career-ready, thus breaking the cycle of inter-generational poverty.
-As a testament to its success, 100 percent of Evoluer House graduates finish high school on time and 90 percent go on to four-year colleges.
+As a testament to its success, 100 percent of Evoluer program graduates attend four-year colleges or other institutes of higher learning.

 Wadlington is an accomplished writer, television personality and sought-after motivational speaker who has reached millions of people – through such outlets as Vogue, Elle, Self, Life & Style, Lucky, C-Span, NBC’s iVillage Live and NPR – with her advice and perspective published.
 Wadlington is co-author and contributing editor of “SoulStyle: Black Women Redefining the Color of Fashion,” which drew much- needed attention to Black America’s female style leaders, from Pam Grier to Diana Ross.
 In 2013, she authored the critically acclaimed “The DivaGirl’s Guide to Style and Self-Respect” to inspire girls throughout the nation to take a bold leap toward success.